Debt Assistance Scams

 Debt settlement/negotiation programs are very risky and have long-term negative impact on your credit and ability to get loans or credit in the future.

-Some organizations, such as the Consumer Federation of American, warn consumers not to use debt settlement/negotiation companies.
+Some organizations, such as the Consumer Federation of America, warn consumers not to use debt settlement/negotiation companies.
 Consumers have told the Attorney General’s Office that debt settlement/negotiation companies have made serious misrepresentations to them that left the consumers far worse off than when they started.

 Minnesota Attorney General Lori Swanson provides the following ten tips: